msdalp/msdalp.github.io/_posts/2018-06-20-Gitlab-CI-Auto-Deployment-to-Remote-Server.markdown

 If you go back to page [https://git.msdalp.com/admin/runners](https://git.msdalp.com/admin/runners) you should see both runners below.

 We can either deploy sending the files to remote server and use `docker build` on there or build on gitlab server and push to docker repository.
 Second option is better in general but since I don't have google image repository permissions right now I will go with the first one.
+**Make sure you disabled docker-builder from shared runners.
+Since it is a shell executer it might work differently and if both are active it would select randomly for build process.
+I was asked before why the builds are randomly failing and this might be your reason as well.**

 Create a user on the deployment server with only docker group permissions and nothing else.
 On the `production` server: